ibexa/documentation-developer/docs/infrastructure_and_maintenance/performance.md

 # Performance

 [[= product_name =]] can be set up to run efficiently on almost any modern configuration.
-What follows is a list of recommendation that will make your installation perform better.
+What follows is a list of recommendation that make your installation perform better.

 !!! note